hanysourcecode/scrumpoker/DEPLOYMENT.md

    - If Railpack can't determine how to build, package.json provides explicit scripts
    - Make sure PORT environment variable is set correctly
    - Package.json approach is Railway's most reliable method

+5. **Netlify Build Issues**:
+   - If you get "No url found for submodule" error, use the netlify.toml configuration
+   - Make sure to set the correct base directory as `frontend`
+   - Use the build command: `cd frontend && npm install && npm run build`
+   - Ensure REACT_APP_API_URL environment variable is set correctly

 ## 📊 Free Tier Limits